Here’s how to help India

-As India’s health care system buckles under pressure, here are some organizations that are providing relief.
+As India’s health-care system buckles under pressure, here are some organizations that are providing relief.

 • UNICEF

 The United Nations agency is providing supplies including oxygen concentrators, coronavirus test kits and personal protective equipment to health care facilities.
-UNICEF’s Mumbai office has also helped to ensure that public bathrooms in densely-populated neighborhoods are regularly sanitized, and the organization has installed elbow-operated faucets and promoted handwashing in schools.
+UNICEF’s Mumbai office has also helped to ensure that public bathrooms in densely populated neighborhoods are regularly sanitized, and the organization has installed elbow-operated faucets and promoted hand-washing in schools.
 Donate here.

 • The Indian Red Cross

-India’s branch of the international humanitarian aid organization is providing ambulance transportation and oxygen in hard-hit cities like Delhi and Mumbai, and helping to administer vaccines.
+India’s branch of the international humanitarian aid organization is providing ambulance transportation and oxygen in hard-hit cities such as Delhi and Mumbai, and helping to administer vaccine doses.
 Volunteers are handing out masks, food and hygiene supplies in both rural and urban areas.
 Donate here.

 • Rapid Response

-The India-based disaster relief agency is supplying staple foods like rice, lentils, sugar and salt to vulnerable communities including migrant laborers, frontline workers and the elderly.
+The India-based disaster relief agency is supplying staple foods such as rice, lentils, sugar and salt to vulnerable communities including migrant laborers, front-line workers and the elderly.
 Donate here.

 • American Association of Physicians of Indian Origin